Connected TV Statistics: Key Trends, Audience Insights, and Advertising Opportunities

 In this article, we'll examine the most recent CTV stats available, explore audience behavior and platform preferences, and highlight advertising trends that matter for brands today.
 We'll also look at practical ways to use this data to refine targeting, improve campaign efficiency, and measure results.

-Understanding who’s watching (and how they’re watching) is the starting point for any effective CTV campaign.
-From the number of households connected to the platforms they prefer, these audience insights reveal where attention is flowing and where your ad dollars can work hardest.
+Understanding who's watching (and how they're watching) is the starting point for any effective CTV campaign.
+From the number of households connected to the platforms they prefer, these audience insights reveal where attention is flowing and where your ad dollars can work hardest

-CTV is making it clear it’s a go-to channel for both viewers and advertisers. — David Cohen, CEO, IAB.
+CTV is making it clear it’s a go-to channel for both viewers and advertisers."— David Cohen, CEO, IAB.

-Key CTV audience insights
+CTV audience snapshot 2026.

 CTV device penetration and adoption rates